jumbledFox/jumbledFox/README.md

-Junior Dev working with python, C++, and whatever else i can get my hands on I sometimes do crypto stuff
+Junior Dev working with python, C++, and whatever else i can get my hands on, I sometimes do crypto stuff

 <!---